 Read about the experience of Abertay students who studied abroad in 2014/15: Emma spent a year at the University of Lapland to study Behvaioural Science and Kyle studied Criminology at the University of Malta.

 Also make sure to check out this inspiring video from a Scottish student who won the British Council Erasmus Video Competition 2011:

-- 15 September 2016 for Semester 2 2016/17.
-Please note that Semester 2 options may be limited depending on availability if you don't apply by the earlier deadline above.
+- 15 September 2017 for Term 2 2017/18.
+Please note that Term 2 options may be limited depending on availability if you don't apply by the earlier deadline above.